hzwer/Awesome-Optical-Flow/README.md

-# awesome-optical-flow WIP
+# awesome-flow WIP
-This is a list of awesome articles about flow.
+This is a list of awesome articles about flow (about optical flow and related work).

-## Supervised Optical Flow
+## Optical Flow
+### Supervised Base Model
 #### ECCV20 RAFT: Recurrent All Pairs Field Transforms for Optical Flow

 [Arxiv](https://arxiv.org/pdf/2003.12039.pdf) |